jlipps/monocle-js/README.md

 ```

 In the first line, we're using yield as a way to retrieve the result of an
 asynchronous function.
-This is (hat tip to [@sah](https://github.com/sah))
+This is (hat tip to [the other
-"yield as in traffic".
-In the second line, we're doing the same thing, only
+monocle](https://github.com/saucelabs/monocle)) "yield as in traffic".
-we're not assigning the result to anything.
-These lines essentially say, "wait
-until the asynchronous process is finished, and give me the result".
 In the
+second line, we're doing the same thing, only we're not assigning the result to
+anything.
+These lines essentially say, "wait until the asynchronous process is
-third line, we use yield not as a way to wait but as a way to "return" a value
+finished, and give me the result".
+In the third line, we use yield not as a way
+to wait but as a way to "return" a value from the o-routine.
+In this sense,
-from the o-routine.
-In this sense, we're using "yield as in crops", not as in
+we're using "yield as in crops", not as in traffic.
-traffic.

 Enabling Javascript generators
 ----------------